shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_dual_computations.rst

 an efficient trick to determine the inner product between k--forms, or the Hodge dual of k-forms.

+In this page, I call the top-dimensional differential form the **pseudo-scalar**.
+Specifically, the pseudo-scalar is:
+* :math:`dx ∧ dy ∧ dz` in 3D--Euclidean space, and
+* :math:`dt ∧ dx ∧ dy ∧ dz` in 4D--Minkowski space.

+The term **pseudo-scalar** is chosen because the Hodge dual of these top-dimensional differential forms results in scalar quantities.
+This naming convention highlights the relationship between these forms and scalar fields through the Hodge duality.

 Inner product on k--froms
 -------------------------

+.. {{{

 To establish a common foundation, recall that the inner product of k--vectors is equal to that of k--forms.
 For basis vectors and covectors, the inner